robhafernik/UFO/README.md

 ## Hardware

-The UFO uses an Arduino microcontroller board and a series of 23 Neopixel individually addressable RGB LEDs, all of which can be picked up from Adafruit [Adafruit](https://www.adafruit.com).
+The UFO uses an Arduino microcontroller board and a series of 23 Neopixel individually addressable RGB LEDs, all of which can be picked up from [Adafruit](https://www.adafruit.com).
 Two types of Neopixels were used, the individual ones, printed on a snap-off sheet [NeoPixel Sheet](https://www.adafruit.com/product/1558) and a seven-pixel board (used in the center of the sculpture) called a [Neopixel Jewel](https://www.adafruit.com/product/2226).
 The Arduino board is available from many supplieers.